zukunft/zukunft.com/docs/code_functions_all.md

     \-- move_where_to_sub
         \-- sql_creator - remove the where condition at the given position $pos
     \-- select_by_id_not_owner
-        \-- sql_creator - @return string the SQL statement to for the user specific data
+        \-- sql_creator - @return string the SQL statement to for the user-specific data
 \-- public sql helpers
     \-- name_sql_esc
         \-- sql_creator - escape or reformat the reserved SQL names